| A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | W | X |

 Conversion Form - A form through which you collect information about your site visitor.
 Conversion forms convert traffic into leads.
 Collecting contact information helps you follow up with these leads.

 Crawler - A program used by search engines to gather information on websites and accurately index them.

 CSS (Cascading Style Sheets) - The part of your code that defines how different elements of your site look (examples: headers, links).

 The Fold - The "fold" is the point on your website where the page gets cut off by the bottom of a user’s monitor or browser window.
-Anything below the fold can be scrolled to, but isn’t seen right away.
-Search engines place some priority on content above the fold, since it will be seen right away by new visitors.
-Having too many ads above the fold can be seen as a negative issue, too.
-(See Panda).
+Anything below the fold can be scrolled to but isn’t seen right away.
+Search engines place some priority on content above the fold since it will be seen right away by new visitors.

-Headings - Text on your website that is placed inside of a heading tag, such as an H1 or H2.
+Headings - Section headers on your website that are placed inside of a header tag, such as an H1 or H2.
 This text is often presented in a larger and stronger font than other text on the page.

 HTML - The code part of your website that search engines read.
 Keep your HTML as clean as possible so that search engines read your site easily and often.
 Put as much layout-related code as possible in your CSS instead of your HTML.

 Image Compression - The practice of reduce an image's file size to speed up a web page.

 Indexing - A process used by search engines to analyze the content of website and catalog files.

 Inbound Link - A link from another website to yours.